-Vaginal atrophy (atrophic vaginitis) is thinning and inflammation of the vaginal walls due to a decline in estrogen.
+Vaginal atrophy, also called atrophic vaginitis, is thinning, drying and inflammation of the vaginal walls due to your body having less estrogen.
 Vaginal atrophy occurs most often after menopause, but it can also develop during breast-feeding or at any other time your body's estrogen production declines.

-For many women, vaginal atrophy makes intercourse painful — and if intercourse hurts, your interest in sex will naturally wane.
-In addition, healthy genital function is closely intertwined with healthy urinary system function.
+For many women, vaginal atrophy makes intercourse painful — and if intercourse hurts, your interest in sex will naturally decrease.
+In addition, healthy genital function is closely connected with healthy urinary system function.

 Simple, effective treatments for vaginal atrophy are available.
-Reduced estrogen levels do result in changes to your body, but it doesn't mean you have to live with the discomfort associated with vaginal atrophy.
+Reduced estrogen levels result in changes to your body, but it doesn't mean you have to live with the discomfort of vaginal atrophy.

 With moderate to severe vaginal atrophy, you may experience the following vaginal and urinary signs and symptoms:

 Make an appointment to see your doctor if you experience painful intercourse that's not resolved by using a vaginal moisturizer (Replens, Vagisil Feminine Moisturizer, others) or water-based lubricant (glycerin-free versions of Astroglide, K-Y Intrigue, others) or if you have vaginal symptoms, such as unusual bleeding, discharge, burning or soreness.

 Vaginal atrophy is caused by a decrease in estrogen production.
 Less estrogen makes your vaginal tissues thinner, drier, less elastic and more fragile.

 A drop in estrogen levels and vaginal atrophy may occur: